somatechlat/somafractalmemory/docs/CONFIGURATION.md

 > **Secret management:** Never commit production credentials to `.env` files.
 Inject `SOMA_API_TOKEN`, Langfuse keys, Fernet encryption keys, and database passwords via your secret manager (AWS Secrets Manager, Google Secret Manager, HashiCorp Vault, etc.) or CI/CD-provisioned Kubernetes/Docker secrets.
 The samples in this repository are placeholders only.

+> **Automatic Port Assignment:** The system includes automatic port conflict detection and resolution.
+When using `./scripts/assign_ports_and_start.sh` or `make setup-dev`, all infrastructure ports (except the fixed Memory API port 9595) are automatically assigned to avoid conflicts with existing services.
+Port assignments are written to `.env` and displayed during startup.

 ---

 ## Core Environment Variables